 To use this service, you don’t need to register.
 Just enter your email, choose the time zone, and set the event deadline.
 The timer can be set to any date within 30 days.
 It counts the time back for 60–90 seconds and then loops back to the time displayed when the email was opened.
 If a subscriber reopens the email, the timer will show the exact time to the specified event.

 There are no design options.
 You can select colors for the background, labels and numerals.
 Click the “Generate” button and receive the timer’s script.

 Editing the script inside the platform is not possible, so you should copy it to your clipboard and then paste it to the required block of the email template.
 Don’t forget about the style attributes for width and height properties for the timer size to be changed automatically.
 It is noteworthy that there is no branding.

-A Professional Edition is under development.
+A Professional Edition is in development.
 Currently, it is in closed beta stage.
 The website states that it will stay completely free.
 An unlimited number of impressions and created timers will be preserved.
-Pro version will include an advanced editor providing more features for customizing the timer.
+The pro version will include an advanced editor providing more features for customizing the timer.
 It will be extended with the possibility to preview and store newly-created timers, as well as to modify already sent ones.

 The Niftyimages platform deals with personalized images, countdown timers and real-time social feeds.
 The company keeps a blog, and there is a categorized FAQ.

 The service provides the following plans: